Professor of Engineering, Professor of Computer Science

 Overview

 Sherief Reda is a full Professor at the School of Engineering (SoE) and Computer Science Department, Brown University.
 He joined the SoE in 2006 after receiving his PhD in Computer Science & Engineering from UCSD.
 His SCALE lab conducts research in the areas of computing systems, with focus on energy-efficient computing, digital chip design, embedded systems, computer architecture, and combinatorial optimization.
 Prof. Reda co-authored two books, and over 130 articles in leading conferences and journals (Google scholar profile).
 He is a holder of five US patents.
 Professor Reda received several best paper nominations and awards.
 He has been a PI or co-PI on more than $21M of funded projects from federal agencies and industry corporations.
 He served as a technical program committee member for many IEEE/ACM conferences.
 He served as the General Chair for IEEE/ACM Symposium on Low-Power and Electronics Design, and as an associate editor for ElSevier Integration and IEEE Transactions on CAD.
 Prof. Reda is a recipient of NSF CAREER award, and he is a Fellow of IEEE for his contribution to energy-efficient and approximate computing.
-Prof. Besides his academic work, Professor Reda serves as an expert witness in patent litigation lawsuits, and he has been a Principal Scientist at Amazon since 2021.
+Besides his Academic work, he was a Principal Scientist at Amazon between 2021 and 2023, and he also serves as an expert witness in patent litigation lawsuits.
+He is currently an Amazon Scholar.

 Brown Affiliations